Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers

 \subsection{Strain-modulated exciton dipoles and band energy contours}

-Figure 3 (a-d) [(e-h)] present the energy contour plots of the calculated exciton bands ($E^X_{{\text B}_u,\boldsymbol{Q}}$, $E^X_{{\text B}_l,\boldsymbol{Q}}$, $E^X_{\rm{GX},\boldsymbol{Q}}$, and $E^X_{\rm{DX},\boldsymbol{Q}}$, respectively) of BX doublet, GX, and DX of the \ch{MoS2}-MLs without strain [with tensile strain].
-The transition dipole, $D^X_{S\boldsymbol{Q}}$, of an exciton state with the momentum $\hbar \boldsymbol{Q}$ is presented by a line segment (representing a linearly polarized dipole) or a circle (representing a circularly polarized out-of-plane dipole) placed at the position of $\boldsymbol{Q}$ in the momentum plane, whose size and orientation reflect the magnitude and orientation of dipole, respectively.
+Fig. 3 (a-d) [(e-h)] present the energy contour plots of the calculated exciton bands of the \ch{MoS2}-MLs without strain [with tensile strain].
+The transition dipole, $\boldsymbol{D}^X_{S\boldsymbol{Q}}$, of an exciton state with the momentum $\hbar \boldsymbol{Q}$ is represented by a line segment (representing a linearly polarized dipole) or a circle (representing a circularly polarized out-of-plane dipole) placed at the position of $\boldsymbol{Q}$ in the momentum plane, whose size and orientation reflect the magnitude and orientation of dipole, respectively.